If you invest in great camping and hiking gear, it's worth your while to put the time into keeping it clean, repaired and properly stored.

 - Store in a safe, dry place—like a plastic tub with a lid.

 - Wash your camp kitchen gear until it’s super clean.
-We all know that our idea of clean on the trail can be pretty lax—and rodents will go after even the smallest particle of food residue
+We all know that our idea of clean on the trail can be pretty lax—and rodents will go after even the smallest crumb.

 - Make sure your set is complete.
 You don’t want to head out on your next hike to find you don’t have your trusty spork.